electrode-io/electrode-csrf-jwt/README.md

 ### Double JWT CSRF tokens

-For use with [XMLHttpRequest], we extend the technique by using two JWT tokens for validation.
+For use with [XMLHttpRequest] and [fetch], we extend the technique by using two JWT tokens for validation.
 One token in the cookies and the other in the HTTP headers.
 Since XSS cannot set HTTP headers also, it strengthens the security further.

 So two JWT CSRF tokens are generated on the server side with the same payload but different types (see below), one for the HTTP header, one for the cookie.